UnicornJin/BT4222LLM4Rec/README.md

 #### Prepare the dataset

 The pre-processed dataset is prepared in advance.
-You can download from:
+You can download from: [Google Drive](https://drive.google.com/drive/folders/1FW7K87cfu2fERMa-vLOqM_feotexUDzB?usp=sharing)

 And then put them in current folder, e.g.:
 ```